CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponClasses.md

 - Machine Gun
 - Launcher

+### Weapon Governing Attributes

+All combat weapons skills have the govering attributes of STR, RFX, and INT.
+This is to reflect that the stronger, faster, and smarter a character is, the more lethal they are in combat.
+A STR character hits harder and is more conditioned for combat.
+A RFX character hits faster and is harder pin down.
+An INT character hit smarter and uses tatics.
+It is the players/narrators job to flavor their attacks to reflect how they are leveraging their innate attributes as they fight.

 ## One Handed

 Dice modifier added to weapon combat rolls when held in one hand or an equivalent appendage.
 This frees up the other hand/appendage to hold a shield, ranged weapon, an important item, ect...